-More than 860,000* new vehicles have been sold in Australia with DAB+ digital radio fitted, since the adoption of DAB+ in vehicles in Australia in 2011.
-Thirty six automotive brands now offer DAB+ digital radio as a standard or optional feature, with further announcements expected over the next 12 months.
+More than 1.4 million new vehicles have been sold in Australia with DAB+ digital radio fitted, since the adoption of DAB+ in vehicles in Australia in 2011.
+Thirty eight automotive brands now offer DAB+ digital radio as a standard or optional feature, with further announcements expected over the next 12 months.

-More than 400,000* new vehicles were sold with DAB+ factory fitted in 2016; representing a nearly 25% increase on the number of vehicles sold with DAB+ in 2015.
-This figure is expected to grow considerably in the next 12 months, as vehicle manufacturers extend support across their range and more manufacturers adopt DAB+ digital rgadio technology.
-More than one third (34.00%) of all new vehicles sold in Australia in the last 12 months had DAB+ digital radio factory fitted as standard or option.
+Nearly 500,000* new vehicles were sold with DAB+ factory fitted in the last 12 months.
+This figure is expected to grow considerably in the next 12 months, as vehicle manufacturers extend support across their range and more manufacturers adopt DAB+ digital radio technology.
+More than 40% of all new vehicles sold in Australia in the last 12 months had DAB+ digital radio factory fitted as standard or option.

 When purchasing your next new vehicle, be sure to ask the dealer whether it comes with DAB+ digital radio.
 Brands supporting DAB+ digital radio in Australia include: